-After you have accepted our offer, you have the legal right to a 14 calendar day "cooling off" period during which you may change your mind and cancel your acceptance of the offer.
+After you have accepted our offer or paid your deposit for a pre-sessional programme, you have the legal right to a 14 calendar day "cooling off" period during which you may change your mind and cancel your acceptance of the offer.
 Your offer communication will give details of how to contact us should you wish to change your decision within this timescale.

 If you exercise your right to cancel within this timescale, the University will reimburse to you any payments received from you, and will make the reimbursement without undue delay.
-Reimbursement will normally be made using the same means of payment as you used for the initial transaction, unless we have expressly agreed otherwise; in any event, you will not incur any fees as a result of the reimbursement.
+Reimbursement will normally be made using the same means of payment as you used for the initial transaction, unless we have expressly agreed otherwise.
+In any event, you will not incur any fees as a result of the reimbursement.